Dinosaurs and diprotodons—uncover fossil mysteries of the ancient past in Queensland’s Outback

 Two visitors walk along a rocky track winding down a gently sloping hill in a dry savanna landscape, with sparse trees and jagged rocks protruding above the yellow grass.
 Fossil trail | Mark Nemeth © Queensland Government

-Not that we want to boast, but the Riversleigh World Heritage site, at Boodjamulla (Lawn Hill) National Park, in the far west of the state, is one of the most significant fossil deposits in the world and the richest known fossil mammal deposit in Australia!
+Not that we want to boast, but the Riversleigh World Heritage Area, at Boodjamulla National Park (Aboriginal Land), in the far west of the state, is one of the most significant fossil deposits in the world and the richest known fossil mammal deposit in Australia!

 The trail will take you past a selection of well-preserved fossils—a 25 million-year-old collection of creatures that once lived in and around this ‘lake’.
 These fossils are a record of the evolution of life in Australia following the breakup of the ancient continent of Gondwana, and the reason the site is inscribed on the World Heritage list.